 This law and the relevant Oregon Administrative Rules do not exempt producers from zoning laws and rules.
 However, in 2013, the Oregon legislature added the slaughtering, processing and selling of up to 1,000 poultry as an outright permitted non-farm use, subject to specified limits, in areas zoned for exclusive farm use.
 It is still prudent to investigate potential limitations in your location before starting a poultry business.

-"On the hoof" Or "locker meat" sales
+"On the hoof" or "locker meat" sales

-A “custom-exempt” plant may slaughter and process livestock only for the exclusive use of the owners.
+A custom-exempt plant may slaughter and process livestock only for the exclusive use of the owners.
 Some custom-exempt processors also have a mobile slaughter truck for on-farm slaughter, and some mobile slaughter trucks operate independently and bring carcasses to a custom-exempt processor.
-Unless a mobile slaughter unit is USDA-inspected (as of this writing, there are no inspected mobile slaughter units in Oregon), it cannot be used to slaughter and transport to a USDA processing facility.
+Unless a mobile slaughter unit is USDA-inspected (as of this writing, there are no inspected mobile slaughter units in Oregon), it cannot be used to slaughter and transport the carcass to a USDA processing facility.

 Building and sanitation requirements for processing facilities in Oregon